aler9/dctk/README.md

 * **File search**: by name or TTH, reply to requests
 * **File download**: by name or TTH, full or partial, on ram or disk, multiple in parallel, compression, encryption, configurable download slots, validation via TTH, client fingerprint validation
 * **File upload**: upload from personal share, asynchronous file indexing system, file list generation and serving, compression, encryption, configurable upload slots, tthl extension support, client fingerprint validation
-* Examples provided for every feature
+* Examples provided for every feature, comprehensive test suite, continuous integration
-* Comprehensive test suite

 Note: this project uses the rolling release development model, as it is used in a production environment which requires the latest updates.
 The public API may suffer minor changes.
 The master branch is to be considered stable.